 UNH Managed Programs and UNH Exchange Programs Related to Sustainability

 - Italy, Ascoli Piceno, EcoGastronomy: Fall semester study for the EcoGastronomy Dual Major at the UNH-in-Italy Program.
-Open to all students who have successfully completed Introduction to EcoGastronomy.
+Open to all students.

 - France, Dijon, EcoGastronomy: Spring semester study for the EcoGastronomy Dual Major at the Burgundy School of Business.
-Open to all students who have successfully completed Introduction to EcoGastronomy.
+Open to all students.

 - New Zealand, EcoQuest: Fall, spring or summer program of intensive, applied field studies in ecology, resource management and environmental policy.